 "Dissidents who try to express their views are often beaten, arbitrarily arrested, and subjected to public acts of repudiation," reported Human Rights Watch last week, as the group explained that — in spite of rhetoric that would indicate the contrary — Raul Castro has maintained the same repressive system that made his brother the world's longest-lasting dictator.

 The report explained that under Cuban law, the state can imprison people for "dangerousness" — even before they commit the "crime" of staging a peaceful demonstration or organizing a workers union — and that the group has documented more than 40 such cases under Raul's reign in the past three years.
+Of course, those cases are in addition to scores of others who have been held in Cuba's "inhumane" prison conditions even longer, the report noted.

 Here in the United States, we get to scream and demonstrate to demand our rights and protect our freedom.
 But if American tourists were to visit Cuba, they would have to ignore the plight of a people who can go to jail just for planning a peaceful protest.
 I know that for many freedom-loving Americans, this would be very difficult.